- 8ft 2″ / 250cm

-This picture shows a Pram Dinghy on a VW Transporter camper, bolted to one of our special towbar-mount platforms.
+This picture shows a Pram Dinghy on a VW Transporter camper, bolted to a specially-made towbar-mount platform (like a bike carrier, but for a boat).
 It’s only a foot or so above the ground, and you only load half at a time – so it’s much easier than getting a single-piece boat up on the roof.

 If you do need to get it on a car roof for transport purposes, lifting it there is OK for two adults.
 The Pram is actually quite aerodynamic upside down and when we need to put one on top of our van – because the inside is full, going to shows etc – we notice little if any difference in fuel economy!
 The stern section bilge keels/handles make useful tie-down points, guaranteeing a strap can’t slip.

 Another option for cars with a relatively short span between the roof bars (the car in the bottom photo is a 2008 VW Polo hatchback) is to carry the Pram dinghy nested right way up.

 You obviously need to be a bit careful about doing this in rain – she will potentially fill up to the lower bolt holes, which is quite a lot of water – but this massively reduces the overhangs front and back, making for a very stable load.
 Please tie down securely!

 We should explain the name “Pram Dinghy”.
 It’s to do with the shape of the bow, which gives more volume and load capacity within a shorter length.
 With enough “rocker”, or vertical curve in the keel line, and “flare” at the bow, they are very seaworthy and dinghies of this type and size were once commonplace.
 If you are after a space-saving tender, it seems like a logical place to start – the Pram is a much “bigger” boat than many other 8 footers (eg Walker Bay 8).